The Einstein-Friedrich-nonlinear scalar field system and the stability of scalar field Cosmologies: The Einstein-Friedrich-nonlinear scalar field system

-Now, since $B_{bd}$ is a symmetric tensor, all the information about its evolution is contained in the symmetrised expression $\tilde{F}_{(b|0|d)}$.
-Consequently, symmetrising the previous equation with respect to the spatial indices $(bd)$ we find
+Now, since $B_{bd}$ is a symmetric tensor, all the information about its evolution is contained in the symmetrised expression of ${^{\star}}\tilde{F}_{(b|0|d)}$.
+Consequently, by symmetrising the previous equation with respect to the spatial indices $(bd)$, and using \eqref{commutatorframes_scalarfield}, we get